nios-students/docs/wiki/other-materials.md

 **Special thanks!! to anyone who scan and sent there paper**

-Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws note,practical files of 336,663 and 330 and person in charge of updating and maintenance of this document
+Compiler of PYQ's practical files, Handwritten TMAs,voc books,writer of Introduction To Laws notes,practical files of 336,663 and 330 and person in charge of updating and maintenance of this document
 **Tamim**

 Compiler of handwritten TMAs, Guides of physics and chemistry